FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-05.md

 as described in RFC 2544 section 23, when requested by the controller.

-From the controller point of view, it is a function that accepts trial input and returns trial output.
+From the controller point of view, it is a function that accepts a trial input and returns a trial output.

 This is the only way the controller can interact with SUT.
 In practice, the measurer has to do subtle decisions